 - Access to security websites is blocked

-In doing the research for this blog post, I went looking for articles and apps on the detection of mobile zombie machines and came up with little.
-There are two apps in Google Play that may be useful: Virus Tracker, which checks its database of over 2 billion records to see whether your IP address is listed in known botnets, and Device Monitor, which “warns about connections to end-points that are reported within malware/central-clearing-house databases.”
-ComputerWeekly.com lists four behavior patterns – signature-based, anomaly-based DNS-based and mining-based–that may be used for botnet detection on any computing devices.
+In researching this blog post, I went looking for articles and apps on the detection of mobile zombie machines and came up with little.
+There are two apps in Google Play that may be useful.
+The first is Virus Tracker, which checks its database of over 2 billion records to see whether your IP address is listed in known botnets.
+The second is Device Monitor, which “warns about connections to end-points that are reported within malware/central-clearing-house databases.”
+ComputerWeekly.com lists four behavior patterns – signature-based, anomaly-based DNS-based, and mining-based–that may be used for botnet detection on any computing devices.
 The post suggests some additional detection software that may be useful.

-Maintaining security is an ongoing task that includes being vigilant, not opening attachments and links you don’t know or trust, and using the most up-to-date security software.
+Maintaining security is an ongoing task that includes being vigilant, not opening attachments/links you don’t know or trust.
+Also, we recommend using the most up-to-date security software.
 The computing industry needs to design and develop better methods for botnet detection and removal of zombie software.